Threads

 • My portrait series, formally called Facebook Friends started as a self initiated project illustrating my friends on Facebook.
 This endeavor evolved into illustrating portraits of speakers for CanUX Conference, and numerous portraits for friends and clients.An article titled "Face Behind the Faces" was written about me and the portrait series.

-• Promotional printed and web materials developed by Herman Miller.
+• Art direction provided by Mark Beard.
+Promotional collateral and web materials developed by Herman Miller.

 CANUX Conference Portraits